sandroncello/The-Lexomancer/README.md

-# The Lexomancer
+# 📚 The Lexomancer

-A lightweight, serverless Discord bot that delivers one carefully curated Italian lesson each day using GitHub Actions and Discord webhooks.
+**The Lexomancer** is an open-source Discord bot that automatically posts daily Italian language lessons using GitHub Actions and Discord webhooks.

-The goal is simple: make learning Italian a little easier by providing short, high-quality lessons that appear automatically, with zero infrastructure to maintain.
+Its goal is simple: help learners improve their Italian one lesson at a time through vocabulary, expressions, grammar, idioms, and common language mistakes.

 ---

-## Features
+## ✨ Features

-- 📖 Automatic daily Italian lessons
+- 📖 Word of the Day
+- 💬 Expression of the Day
+- 🎲 Random lesson selection
-- 🔀 No repeated entries until every lesson has been posted
+- 🚫 No repeated lessons until every lesson has been posted
-- 💬 Rich Discord formatting
+- 🔄 Automatic reset when the lesson database is exhausted
 - ⚡ Fully serverless using GitHub Actions
-- 📝 Multiple lesson types
-  - Words
-  - Expressions
-  - Grammar tips *(planned)*
+- 📚 Grammar Tips *(planned)*
-  - Idioms *(planned)*
+- 🎭 Idioms *(planned)*
-  - Common mistakes *(planned)*
+- ⚠️ Common Mistakes *(planned)*

-- 🔄 Automatic reset once the lesson pool is exhausted
+Each lesson includes:

+- 🇮🇹 Italian word or expression
+- 🇬🇧 English translation
+- 📝 Explanation
+- 💡 Example sentence(s)
+- 📌 Usage notes where appropriate

 ---

+## ⚙️ How It Works

+Every day, GitHub Actions automatically runs a Python script that:

+1. Loads every lesson from `words.json`.
+2. Reads `used_entries.json` to determine which lessons have already been posted.
+3. Randomly selects one unused lesson.
+4. Formats it into a Discord-friendly message.
+5. Sends it through a Discord webhook.
+6. Records the lesson in `used_entries.json`.

+Once every lesson has been used, the history is automatically cleared and a new random cycle begins.

+No VPS, server, or always-on computer is required.

+---

-## Project Structure
+## 📁 Project Structure

 ```text
 .